Sunday June 14 - friday june 19, 2015

 brief excerpt.
 Since you spend much of the first two days at camp sight-reading

-music in the ensembles, this is an important part of your placement testing.
+music in the ensembles, this is an important part of your placement.
 Late arrival is not recommended since the schedule is tight.
 Students missing the placement auditions will be placed in an ensemble by the faculty and seated at the back of the section.

 Interested in the camp Jazz